vatesfr/xen-orchestra/external_authentication.md

 2. You can create a *user* or an *admin*, with his password (or generate one)

 By default, a *user* won't have any permission.
 At the opposite, an *admin* will have every rights.

+## LDAP

+XO currently support connection to LDAP directories, like *Open LDAP* or *Active Directory*.

+To configure your LDAP, go need to go in the plugin section in "Settings":

+If you don't find the LDAP plugin in the list, be sure to have it displayed in your Xen Orchestra configuration: